Alcohol: Our Favourite Drug

 literature, and information on group meetings in the UK.

-matters, frequently asked questions, and tips for safe
+including legal matters, frequently asked questions, and tips for

 Based at University College London Medical School, and managed

 by the charity Alcohol Concern, this site is designed to help you

 work out whether you're drinking too much, and if so, what you can